Piggly Wiggly: Present company

 Piggly Wiggly was acquired by the wholesale grocer Malone & Hyde in 1982.
 Malone & Hyde was acquired by Fleming Companies in 1988.
 Fleming filed for bankruptcy in 2003, and C&S Wholesale Grocers acquired most of the business, including Piggly Wiggly.
 C&S acquired regional warehouses Piggly Wiggly Carolina in 2013 and Piggly Wiggly Midwest in 2021.

-There are more than 600 independently owned and operated stores in 17 states.
+There are more than 500 independently owned and operated stores in 18 states.
 The company headquarters is located in Keene, New Hampshire.

 Some of the stores in Alabama have formed Piggly Wiggly Alabama Distributing Company, a retailers' cooperative to manage distribution while using the Piggly Wiggly name.
-Piggly Wiggly stores are found predominantly in medium to smaller cities and remain a fixture in many rural communities.
-In many of the larger cities and more metropolitan areas within the company's territory (especially in the faster-growing regions), competitive national grocery chains have built larger supermarkets with greater variety and selection than Piggly Wiggly, targeting a more upscale clientele.
-In response, Piggly Wiggly was among the first to develop a loyalty card discount membership program similar to many other national merchants.